An overview of crime statistics for the US

 Violent Crime Never Increased?

-It’s fair to state that some people and organizations disagree with any suggestion that violence has increased based on historical lows in crime (until 2015) and the uncertainty of COVID-crime-riots and demonstrations regarding the police use of force.
-Several will point to considerable decreases in violent crime during the COVID lockdowns or 2021 data from the FBI and the National Crime Victimization Surveys suggesting that violence was flat.
+It’s fair to state that some people and organizations disagree with any suggestion that violence has increased based on historical lows in crime (until 2011-2012) and the uncertainty of COVID-crime-riots and demonstrations regarding the police use of force.
+Several will point to considerable decreases in violent crime during the COVID lockdowns or recent FBI data.

 For those looking for a more nuanced analysis, VOX offers the following: The data backs up the headlines, suggesting that homicide numbers are significantly higher in at least some major US cities.
 But it’s not clear if this is part of a nationwide phenomenon, or if it’s something isolated to urban centers because we don’t have good data outside the large cities.
 To make matters more confusing, other types of crime, including violent crime overall, appear to have decreased in many of the same cities, VOX.
 Also, see FiveThirtyEight.